zpl-c/librg/docs/migration.md

 * `WebRTC`
 * Any other `UDP` or `TCP` based library

+> Note: you can check an example for network [integration for enet](https://github.com/zpl-c/librg/blob/master/code/apps/example-enet.c).

 ## Other

 This section will be expanded with additional questions and answers coming from the users.